Dangers to Children: What Is an Attractive Nuisance?

 - Fence or enclose your property to deter children from entering.

-- Ask them to leave and post your property "no trespassing."
+- Ask them to leave and post "no trespassing" signs on your property.

-- Obey your local, municipal and state ordinances.
-Protect your property by talking to an experienced real estate attorney.
+- Obey your local, municipal, and state ordinances.

 How Can I Tell What's a Common Attractive Nuisance?